yuanz271/xfads/README.md

 **eXponential FAmily Dynamical Systems**

 XFADS, built on JAX and Equinox.
-For more information, see the [paper](https://arxiv.org/abs/2403.01371) and [original implementation](https://github.com/catniplab/xfads).
+For more information, see the [paper](https://arxiv.org/abs/2403.01371) and [PyTorch implementation](https://github.com/catniplab/xfads).

 ## Overview